Half the Elderly are Prescribed Drugs Linked to Increased Death and Mental Decline

-Researchers in Britain have linked drugs commonly prescribed to half of those 65 and older to increased incidence of death and mental decline.
-The researchers’ findings, which are being published this month in the Journal of the American Geriatrics Society, suggest that the side-effects of the drugs have an impact on the brain, increasing the risk of decline and death.
+author of Cancer's Natural Enemy ) Researchers in Britain linked drugs commonly prescribed to half of those 65 and older to increased incidence of death and mental decline.
+The researchers’ findings, which were published in the Journal of the American Geriatrics Society, suggest that the side-effects of the drugs have an impact on the brain, increasing the risk of decline and death.

 Researchers found that the risk was cumulative, based on the number of drugs taken and the strength of each drug's effect.
 The results showed that one in five people taking drugs with a total score of four or more had died by the end of the two-year study, compared with only 7% per cent of those taking no anticholinergic drugs.
 The study also found that for every additional point scored, the odds of dying increased by 26%.

 The groups with the greatest anticholinergic impact included: anti-depressants such as Amitriptyline, Imipramine and Clomipramine; tranquilisers such as Chlorpromazine and Trifluoperazine; bladder medication such as Oxybutynin; and antihistamines such as Chlorphenamine.
 Other anticholinergic drugs included: Atenolol, Furosemide and Nifedipine for heart problems; painkillers such as Codeine and Dextropropoxyphene; the asthma treatment Beclometasone;the epilepsy treatment Carbamazepine; and Timolol eyedrops used for glaucoma.